jmitch98/SolarSystem/README.txt

 * To switch to the planet comparison mode, hit the TAB key

 * To switch out the planet next to Earth, use the number keys

+* To lower the simulation speed, hit the comma or "<" key

+* To raise the simuatlion speed, hit the period or ">" key